chrishunt/practice-problems/README.md

 Practice Problems
 =================
-This is a collection of algorithm and data structure practice problems along with my solutions.
-Language does not matter.
-Some will probably be in Ruby, while others may be in Java or Python for variety.
+This is a collection of practice/interview questions I've heard and my solutions.

 almost-twins
 ------------